Jura C60 Review: Offering Affordable Quality

 - Fine Foam Frother makes it easy to make beautiful cappuccinos and lattes

 Basic doesn’t have to be boring.
 The Jura Impressa C60 is a relatively basic machine with a modest price tag.
-Despite it being free of some of the technological advancements that the brand has rolled out recently, the C60 remains a star when it comes to brewing a perfect cup of coffee and several milk-based beverages.
+Despite it being free of some of the technological advancements that the brand has rolled out recently, this Jura espresso machine remains a star when it comes to brewing a perfect cup of coffee and several milk-based beverages.

 If you are only interested in brewing regular coffee, teas, and hot chocolates, then this machine is not for you.
 But if you want a simply sumptuous variety of cappuccinos, lattes, macchiatos and more, it will pay for itself.

-Its price tag is below $1,000, meaning that it will pay for itself after some months of use.
+Its is priced reasonably which means that it will pay for itself after some months of use.
 It doesn’t have all the bells and whistles of the more recent (and pricier) models, but it bolsters the same quality, aesthetic and reliability of the fancier brand units.

 Detailed Review and Breakdown